III A Man

 b5,4) Required: physical maintenance and excitement of life's basic notions.

-b5,5) Desirable: livelihood above marginality with youth, ease and comfort.
+b5,5) Desirable: livelihood above marginality with youth, ease, comfort and entertainment.

 b5,6) Aspirational: self-development of physiological to spiritual capacities.

-3b6) Lower instincts mostly lead to self-usurious archaic desires for
+3b6) Lower instincts mostly lead to self-usurious desires for

 b6,1) Prestige, seeking eg excessive recognition, preferential treatment and glamour.